hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 Risk Estimators
 ===============

 This class includes de-noising algorithms and helping methods.
-In particular, methods for de-noising the covariance function and transforming covariance matrix to the correlation matrix and the other way around.
+In particular, methods for de-noising the covariance matrix and transforming the covariance matrix to the correlation matrix and back to the covariance matrix.

 The main idea behind de-noising is to separate the noise-related eigenvalues from the signal-related ones.
 This is achieved through fitting the Marcenko-Pastur distribution of the empirical distribution of eigenvalues using a Kernel Density Estimate (KDE).

+This method is described in more detail in the NCO Notebook.

 Implementation
 ~~~~~~~~~~~~~~